The official CircleCI VS Code extension is a new way to interact with CircleCI.

 Data and Telemetry

-The CircleCI VS Code extension collects anonymous usage data for product improvement purposes,
+The CircleCI VS Code extension collects usage data for product improvement purposes, respecting the

 By signing in to this extension, you agree to the

 This project was made possible by the community surrounding it.
 You can find more information about